GUINEA PIG Care – everything you should know

 Guinea pigs normally have a bit of a paunch, but with Toffee, I noticed hers was more “bulbous”, like a balloon.
 When gently prodding, I could feel it wasn’t solid, and I could hear a hollowness when gently tapping her belly.
 This was most noticeable after she’d had her meals.
 I started giving her regular gentle massages and warming her belly with my hands, and I could feel a gurgling and popping – just like we do when we have indigestion or when babies are colicky.
 The tummy rubs were not comfortable for her in the beginning but eventually helped her relax ( and once she had a good fart!).
 Her poos were regular but smaller than those of the others.
 As she was adopted very recently, I had no comparison to what she was producing before, but as she has tumours and a heart condition, I didn’t think it too unusual that her digestion is also delicate.

 Guinea pigs go very quiet when they’re in pain or discomfort, so you have to be extra vigilant, or you may not notice.
 Toffee wasn’t in obvious pain – she wasn’t, for instance, pulsating with tension as I have seen a previous piggie with a swollen tummy (who was in her last weeks and needed metacam to keep her comfortable).
 Still, Toffee did seem more withdrawn after eating and was less active than my other pigs.
-I stopped giving her apple and broccoli and was otherwise careful with gas-producing foods but to no avail.
-Until your advice to keep her off dry pellets altogether.
-The difference was almost immediate; her appetite has improved, and she seems happy on veg, hay and grass, and she is a lot more active – sometimes even keeping up with Nellie, who is half her age when running loose.
+I stopped giving her apple and broccoli and was otherwise careful with gas-producing foods but to no avail, until your advice to keep her off dry pellets altogether.
+The difference was almost immediate; her appetite has improved, and she seems happy on vegetables, hay, and grass.
+She is a lot more active – sometimes even keeping up with Nellie, who is half her age, when running loose.
 And her belly has a healthy roundness rather than seemingly ready to pop.
 Her poos are still small, but she’s producing ample supplies, and she’s smiling again.
 Thank you so much for the good advice.
 Ellis

 General swelling/puffiness around the chin